 It is exclusively designed for the sales forecasting and is a fully automated sales forecasting platform for high-growth teams looking to scale.
 It provides a detailed insight into the past, present, and future for your sales.
 It also tracks the quota of each rep and indicates which rep needs more pipelines.
-Apart from these, it has features like Correlation Analysis, Dynamic Modeling, Graphical Data Presentation, Performance Metrics, Statistical Analysis, Modeling & Simulation, Sales Trend Analysis, etc.
+Apart from these, it has features like Correlation Analysis, Dynamic Modeling, Graphical Data Presentation, Performance Metrics, Statistical Analysis, Modeling & Simulation, and Sales Trend Analysis.

 Now that you know all about sales forecasting, we have gone ahead to create a set of 14 sales forecasting templates for your reference.